History of Lupita Nyong'o in Timeline

 2005: Production Crew for The Constant Gardener

-In 2005, Lupita Nyong'o worked as part of the production crew for the film 'The Constant Gardener'.
+In 2005, Lupita Nyong'o began her career working as part of the production crew for the film The Constant Gardener.

 2006: Production Crew for The Namesake

-In 2006, Lupita Nyong'o worked as part of the production crew for the film 'The Namesake'.
+In 2006, Lupita Nyong'o worked as part of the production crew for the film The Namesake.

 2007: Production Crew for Where God Left His Shoes

-In 2007, Lupita Nyong'o worked as part of the production crew for the film 'Where God Left His Shoes'.
+In 2007, Lupita Nyong'o worked as part of the production crew for Where God Left His Shoes.

-2008: Acting Debut in East River
+2008: Acting Debut

-In 2008, Lupita Nyong'o made her acting debut in the short film 'East River'.
-She also returned to Kenya to appear in the television series 'Shuga'.
+In 2008, Lupita Nyong'o made her acting debut in the short film East River.

-2008: Starred in East River and Shuga
+2008: Starred in East River and Appeared in Shuga

-In 2008, Lupita Nyong'o starred in the short film 'East River' and the Kenyan television series 'Shuga'.
+In 2008, Lupita Nyong'o starred in the short film East River and appeared in the Kenyan television series Shuga.

-2009: Starred in Shuga
+2009: Stars in Shuga

-2009: Understudied Eclipsed
+2009: Understudied in Eclipsed

-In 2009, Lupita Nyong'o understudied the play 'Eclipsed' at Yale.
+In 2009, Lupita Nyong'o understudied the play Eclipsed at Yale.

-2009: Directed Documentary In My Genes
+2009: Directed In My Genes and Music Video

-In 2009, Lupita Nyong'o wrote, directed, and produced the documentary 'In My Genes'.
+In 2009, Lupita Nyong'o wrote, directed, and produced the documentary In My Genes and directed the music video "The Little Things You Do".

 2011: Won Herschel Williams Prize

-2012: Continued in Shuga
+2012: Stars in Shuga

-2013: Breakthrough Role in 12 Years a Slave
+2013: Feature Film Role in 12 Years a Slave

 2013: Father Elected to Kenyan Senate